minad/consult/README.md

 ## Available commands

 Most provided commands follow the naming scheme `consult-thing`.
-This is the list of currently supported commands:

-* Buffers/Files/Bookmarks
-  * `consult-bookmark`: Select or create bookmark
+### Virtual Buffers

   * `consult-buffer` (`-other-window`, `-other-frame`): Enhanced version of `switch-to-buffer` with support for virtual buffers.
-Supports live preview.
+     Supports live preview and recursive editing while previewing.
-  * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent files (you might prefer the more powerful `consult-buffer` instead)
+  * `consult-bookmark`: Select or create bookmark.
+You might prefer the more powerful `consult-buffer` instead, which includes bookmarks.
+  * `consult-recent-file` (`-other-window`, `-other-frame`): Select a recent files.
+     You might prefer the more powerful `consult-buffer` instead, which includes recent files.

-* Editing
+### Editing

-  * `consult-register`: Select from list of registers
+  * `consult-register`: Select from list of registers.
   * `consult-yank`, `consult-yank-pop`: Enhanced version of `yank` and `yank-pop` which allows selecting from the kill-ring.

-* Help
+### Help

-  * `consult-apropos`: Replacement for `apropos` with completion
+  * `consult-apropos`: Replacement for `apropos` with completion.
-  * `consult-face`: Describe face with preview during selection
+  * `consult-face`: Describe face with preview during selection.

-* Histories
+### Histories

-  * `consult-command-history`: Select a command from the `command-history`
+  * `consult-command-history`: Select a command from the `command-history`.
-  * `consult-minibuffer-history`: Insert a string from the `minibuffer-history`
+  * `consult-minibuffer-history`: Insert a string from the `minibuffer-history`.

-* Jumping/Search
+### Jumping and Search

   * `consult-line`: Jump to a line matching the selected text.
-Supports live preview.
+Supports live preview and recursive editing of the preview.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
-Supports live preview.
+Supports live preview and recursive editing of the preview.
   * `consult-outline`: Jump to a heading of the outline.
-Supports live preview.
+Supports live preview and recursive editing of the preview.
-  * `consult-multi-occur`: Replacement for `multi-occur`
+  * `consult-multi-occur`: Replacement for `multi-occur`.

-* Miscellaneous
+### Miscellaneous

-  * `consult-minor-mode`: Enable/disable minor mode
+  * `consult-minor-mode`: Enable/disable minor mode.
   * `consult-theme`: Select a theme and disable all currently enabled themes.
-Supports live preview.
+Supports live preview of the theme while scrolling through the candidates.

 ## Live previews